RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 <img src="https://i.pinimg.com/736x/22/a9/0e/22a90e03b0fc7c13d5fe957551f310b8--le-design-design-thinking.jpg" width="900">

-Print them out and hang it up on the wall for feedback.
+* Print them out and hang it up on the wall for feedback.

 ### How should we approach the design of the workshop?

+* How are you going to present your workshop?
+* What is going to be the icebreaker?
+* How will you collect feedback?
+* How will you conclude your workshop?

 <img src="https://github.com/RavensbourneWebMedia/Dynamic-Web/blob/2017/resources/assets/workshopdesign.png" width="900">